 As a result, you'll be seen as ‘work ready’, with fresh ideas and innovative ways of working in your chosen career area.

 The strong relationship with businesses and other influential organisations in the field of sustainability means that, through your consultancy project, you'll be able to contribute to transforming business to prepare for a more sustainable future.

 Online taster courses

 Our Environmental Challenges collection is a five-part series of free online courses, delivered via FutureLearn.
 Ideal for current undergraduate students or mid-career professionals considering a Masters degree, this series explores how environmental management policies are developed and the challenges surrounding their formulation.

 The Programme Leader, Paul Abbott, is an experienced sustainability consultant who has spent over 30 years delivering high-quality projects and services to large companies, SMEs, government departments, professional institutes, awarding and validating bodies and institutes of further and higher education.

 Leading in the field for over 10 years, academics from the Sustainability Research Institute – one of the largest academic groups of sustainability experts in the world – will form part of the wider programme team.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-You will be assessed through a variety of ways including both written and oral assignments and exams.
-And through individual and group work.
+You'll be assessed through a variety of ways, including both written and oral assignments and exams, through individual and group work.

-Your final project work will involve you presenting your findings before completing your project and dissertation.
-You will also complete assessments which help you develop your knowledge of the consultancy sector and how to present yourself for consultancy roles, as well as gaining experience in the essential practical processes of health and safety and ethical risk assessment.
+Your final project work will involve you presenting your findings, before completing your project and dissertation.
+You'll also complete assessments, which help you develop your knowledge of the consultancy sector and how to present yourself for consultancy roles, as well as gaining experience in the essential practical processes of health and safety and ethical risk assessment.